awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/2_configure_env.md

 ![Section2 APIGWUrl](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section2/APIGWUrl.png)

 4. Now we are going to update AWS DynamoDB table with a sample mapping table in json file through API Gateway.
-This mapping table has Qustion ID of Well-Architected question associated with AWS Trusted Advisor check ID and AWS Lambda function will retrive Qustion ID to update findings related to cost optimization into notes in Well-Architected Tool.
+This mapping table has Question ID of Well-Architected question associated with AWS Trusted Advisor check ID and AWS Lambda function will retrieve Question ID to update findings related to cost optimization into notes in Well-Architected Tool.

 * Replace **APIGWUrl** with your APIGWUrl that you copied from Outputs.
 ```